7 The role of simulation in modern statistics

 simulate_type_I(20, 20, rnorm, B = 9999)

 Next, let’s try it with a lognormal distribution, both with balanced and imbalanced sample sizes.
-Increasing the parameter \(\sigma\) (sdlog) increases the skewness of the lognormal distribution (i.e. makes it more asymmetric and therefore less similar to the normal distribution), so let’s try that to.
+Increasing the parameter \(\sigma\) (sdlog) increases the skewness of the lognormal distribution (i.e., makes it more asymmetric and therefore less similar to the normal distribution), so let’s try that too.
 In case you are in a rush, the results from my run of this code block can be found below it.

 simulate_type_I(20, 20, rlnorm, B = 9999, sdlog = 1)